9 Best Things To Do in Abingdon Va for a 3-Day Getaway

 The Tavern at Abingdon, Virginia

-Established in 1779, The Tavern is the oldest bar in Virginia and one of the oldest in the United States!
-It has hosted very distinguished guests such as Pierre Charles L’Enfant, designer of Washington D.C., and Louis Philippe, King of France.
+Established in 1779, it’s the oldest bar in Virginia (and one of the oldest in the U.S.).
+It’s hosted some big names too, including Pierre Charles L’Enfant and Louis Philippe I.

 Abingdon Farmer's Market